A new digital ACT practice test is now available

-How can I access the new practice test?
+How can I access the practice test?

 Visit ACT's Online Sample Questions page, where you'll find both short collections of sample questions and a full practice test.
 Sample questions are available in standard, text-to-speech compatible, and screen-reader compatible versions, though at this time the full-length practice test is only available in the standard version.
-You can choose to take the full exam either in a timed or untimed format, however.
+You can choose to take the full exam either in a timed or untimed format.

-If you plan to take the new digital ACT in the spring, be sure to familiarize yourself with the test format.
-Practice using the on-screen tools, work through the unscored sample questions, and take the full-length practice test before your real exam.
 That said, you may not want rush to complete this new test immediately.
-If you’re planning to work with a tutor to prepare for the new ACT this spring, we recommend holding off for the moment, because resources for the new ACT format are limited at this time.
+If you’re planning to work with a tutor to prepare for the new ACT, we recommend holding off for the moment, because resources for the new exam format are limited at this time.
 Your tutor can recommend the best time to try out this practice test!

 What do we know about the new ACT?